Home

 About Us

-Our mission is to raise awareness about Cerebellar Hypoplasia and help everyone see that cats with CH can live happy and comfortable lives under the right conditions.
+We have created a sanctuary environment for our animals with special needs/requirements in order to have the best quality of life possible.
+We hope to raise awareness about Cerebellar Hypoplasia and help everyone see that cats with CH can live happy and comfortable lives under the right conditions.
 We do our best to give the cats here who have CH the most comfortable life.
-We help to address the feral/community cat population concerns of Toronto and show the public that feral/community cats may live very contently safe indoors when provided an appropriate environment.
-We help any animal in need whenever possible, regardless of species.
-We are operated by two vegan humans.

 Cerebellar hypoplasia is a neurological condition in which the cerebellum is smaller than usual or not completely developed.

-NIH (National Institute of Neurological Disorders and Stroke)
+NIH (National Institute of Neurological Disorders and Stroke

 Cerebellar hypoplasia most commonly occurs when a pregnant cat becomes infected with feline panleukopenia virus and passes the infection to her unborn kittens.